-Note that in the above example the numbers for block size, entry points, and module names include decimal points; if omitted, the numbers are interpreted as octal values.
+The numbers for block size, entry points, and module names include decimal points; if omitted, the numbers are interpreted as octal values.
+All examples and discussions in this chapter assume decimal numbers.

 3.3.2 Create Switch (/CR)

 The Create switch allocates a contiguous library file on a direct access device such as a disk.
 It initializes the library file header, the entry point table, and the module name table.
 The /CR switch can be appended only to the output file specifier.
 The format for specifying the Create switch is: